First Horizon Corporation (FHN) Review – Making Smarter Decisions

 First Horizon Corporation (FHN): Who are the competitors?

-The company’s main competitors (and peers) include The PNC Financial Services Group Inc. (PNC) that is trading 103.10% up over the past 12 months and Pinnacle Financial Partners Inc. (PNFP) that is 157.54% higher over the same period.
+The company’s main competitors (and peers) include The PNC Financial Services Group Inc. (PNC) that is trading 87.02% up over the past 12 months and Pinnacle Financial Partners Inc. (PNFP) that is 135.74% higher over the same period.
 Synovus Financial Corp.
-(SNV) is 185.42% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -149.67% from the last report on Feb 11, 2021 to stand at a total of 19.0 million short shares sold with a short interest ratio of 1.02.
+(SNV) is 184.38% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 59.95% from the last report on Mar 14, 2021 to stand at a total of 7.61 million short shares sold with a short interest ratio of 1.02.